 Even if you are not located in Atlanta, there are people who can help.

-Atlanta motorcycle laws require riders to wear helmets and protective eyewear unless the motorcycle has a windshield.
-The age to operate a motorcycle is seventeen and riders must have a Class M license.
+Motorcycle laws require riders to wear helmets and protective eyewear unless the motorcycle has a windshield.
+The age to operate a motorcycle is seventeen, and riders must have a Class M license.

-Motorcyclists must follow all motor vehicle laws and these Atlanta motorcycle laws:
+Motorcyclists must follow all motor vehicle laws and these motorcycle laws:

 - All motorcyclists are entitled to full use of a lane, just like a motor vehicle.